nhnasim333/time-activity/README.md

 ## Design Decisions
 -   **Backend**:
-    -   Used `pg` library for native PostgreSQL queries to avoid ORM overhead and meet constraints.
     -   Manual validation implemented in `server.js` to avoid external validation libraries.
-    -   Single file `server.js` for simplicity, with separated `db.js` for connection.
+    -   Single file `server.js` for simplicity, with separated `db.js` for connection, used Moduler pattern for better code understanding
 -   **Frontend**:
     -   React with Vite for a modern, fast development experience.
     -   Plain CSS (`index.css`) with CSS variables for consistent theming without UI libraries.